-- regulation and timing of construction operations, the use of noise controlled plant and equipment and noise and vibration monitoring.
+- 5.48 Noise emissions will arise from both the construction and operational phases.
+Construction noise will arise from plant/activity and transportation sources.
+Similarly, operational noise levels will arise from both fixed installation and mobile transport sources.
+Construction noise will be variable and transient in nature and will need to be mitigated by the use of good construction practice, regulation and timing of construction operations, the use of noise controlled plant and equipment and noise and vibration monitoring.
 These would be strategically managed through the construction management plan procedures. - Noise emissions from nuclear power stations are relatively low.
-Minimisation 5.42 of operational noise emissions would require consideration at the design/ layout stage of the scheme.
+Minimisation 5.49 of operational noise emissions would require consideration at the design/ layout stage of the scheme.
 In particular, significant benefits would result if potential sources of noise emissions could be reduced through a combination of engineering design solutions.
 These could include the careful siting of noise emitting plant within the overall facility (at high or low level and in relation to local noise sensitive locations) and careful selection of trafficking routes and access points.
 Particular emphasis would need to be taken of any low frequency and constant emission sources.
 Overall background noise and noise prediction assessment, following relevant International (ISO) and British (BS) standards, would need to be applied so that the noise impact of the proposals could be determined for planning purposes.
 Given the relatively lightly populated locality, it is considered that noise and vibration impacts would not be a significant issue and pose a constraint to development at Sizewell.